TobKed/blog/content/posts/2022_02_28_february_links.md

 ## Some thoughts

-I watched very nice talk about structuring Django application ([Radoslav Georgiev - Django structure for scale and longevity](https://www.youtube.com/watch?v=yG3ZdxBb1oo)) and analyzed repository complementary this talk ([Django Styleguide](https://github.com/HackSoftware/Django-Styleguide/)).
+I watched a very nice talk about structuring a Django application ([Radoslav Georgiev - Django structure for scale and longevity](https://www.youtube.com/watch?v=yG3ZdxBb1oo)) and analyzed the repository complementary to that talk ([Django Styleguide](https://github.com/HackSoftware/Django-Styleguide/)).
-TLDR/TLDW whole idea behind it is that all business logic **should NOT** live in:
+TLDR/TLDW: the whole idea behind it is that all business logic **should NOT** live in:

 - APIs and Views.
 - Serializers and Forms.